 You’ll spend the next 15 months in clinical rotations (with rotations in various locations).
-During this time, you’ll gain experience and knowledge as you provide anesthesia services to all age groups with a wide variety of surgical and diagnostic procedures.
+During this time, you’ll gain experience and diagnostic procedures.

 When you’re finished with OHSU Nursing Anesthesia Program, you’ll be well prepared to pass the certification exam and begin your career as a CRNA.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.